EricWVGG/sanity-plugin-next-redirects/README.md

 In a normal NextJS install, redirects take the form of a hard-coded table in the `next.config.ts` file.
 This usually works pretty well, but it turns into a hassle when active CMS users start playing around with the toys you’ve built.

-And if you’ve ever dealt with an “SEO guy” 🤪, you know they are _very_ interested in your redirects table.
+And if you’ve ever dealt with an “SEO guy” (🤪), you know they are _very_ interested in your redirects table.
 Get ready for hela support tickets.

 This plugin creates a new `redirect` document type in Sanity.
 When your users change slugs on documents, they’ll be given a popup asking if a redirect should be ✨automagically✨ generated.
-Plus, you get a convenient Sanity UI for your SEO guy 🤪 to wreck havoc with.
+Plus, you get a convenient Sanity UI for your SEO guy (🤪) to wreck havoc with.
 And you even get some handy tools for your Sitemap and RSS feeds to boot!

 // image here

-Note: A site can get seriously donked up by careless redirects. 👮🏻‍♂️ _Make sure you trust anyone who gets access to this._ 🚓
+👮🏻‍♂️ _Make sure you trust anyone who gets access to this._ 🚓 A site can get seriously donked up by careless redirects.

 ## Installation